CHAPTER Saf-C 6100 SAFE BOATER EDUCATION

 (b) To apply to become an approved course provider, the applicant shall submit a request in writing and course outline to the director.

-(c) If a course provider utilizes a classroom instructor, in addition to (b) above, the applicant shall submit information on each instructor on form DSSS 93.
-Form DSSS 93, may be obtained by writing to the division of safety services, safe boater education program, James H. Hayes Building, 33 Hazen Drive, Concord, N.H.
-03305.
+(c) If a course provider utilizes a classroom instructor, in addition to (b) above, the applicant shall complete and submit information on each instructor on or with Form DSSS 93, “Boating Education Instructor Applicant Information”, revised 12/2017.

 (e) The applicant shall sign and date the form.